-Caffeine might decrease melatonin levels in the body.
-Taking melatonin along with caffeine might decrease the effectiveness of melatonin supplements.
+Caffeine might increase or decrease melatonin levels in the body.
+When taken together with melatonin supplements, caffeine seems to increase melatonin levels.

 Taking fluvoxamine (Luvox) can increase the amount of melatonin that the body absorbs.
 Taking melatonin along with fluvoxamine (Luvox) might increase the effects and side effects of melatonin.

 Medications changed by the liver (Cytochrome P450 1A2 (CYP1A2) substrates)